 Yes!
 If you want to stop using Google maps, OpenStreetmap is for you.

-is a free, editable map of the whole world that is being built by volunteers - largely from scratch - and released with an open-content license.
-It also include a lot of libraries
+OpenStreetmap is a free, editable map of the whole world that is being built by volunteers - largely from scratch - and released with an open-content license.
+It also include a lot of libraries to work with.

 You can also edit basic information on your map; you can export it to an image or embed it to your website.